In the cult classic sales movie Glengarry Glen Ross, Alec Baldwin’s character outlines a sales process using the acronym A-I-D-A.

 For example, a company will often teach its salespeople about the products it needs to sell, and then they tell them to go get the prospect’s attention (generate leads), get them interested (create qualified opportunities), and get them to make a decision (close the deal).
 They will not get into any details about how to best do any of those steps.

-With only being taught about the products they sell, salespeople will often focus primarily on talking about their products and services as the primary way to grab the prospect’s attention and build interest.
+Because they are only taught about the products they sell, salespeople often focus primarily on talking about their products and services to grab the prospect’s attention and build interest.
 What they might not realize is that there is a better way, which can include focusing more on the value offered, the pain resolved, the ways you are different, the impacts of doing nothing, customer examples, ROI, etc.

-Missing Item #2 – There is not a step for pre-qualifying.
+Missing Item #2 – There is no step for pre-qualifying.

-Another big flaw in Glengary Glen Ross’ A-I-D-A is that it does not have a step for pre-qualifying the prospect.
+Another big flaw in Glengarry Glen Ross’ A-I-D-A is that it lacks a step for prequalifying the prospect.
 One of the biggest mistakes that I think salespeople make is not qualifying prospects enough or at all.

-Pre-qualifying the prospect would be asking a few questions to determine if the prospect is even in the general vicinity of needing what the salesperson is trying to sell.
+Pre-qualifying the prospect involves asking a few questions to determine whether the prospect is even in the general vicinity of needing what the salesperson is trying to sell.
 This is an extremely powerful step for a few reasons:

-If I were to make a change to the Glengary Glen Ross A-I-D-A sales process, I would add a Q after Attention for pre-qualifying.
+If I were to make a change to the Glengarry Glen Ross A-I-D-A sales process, I would add a Q after Attention to pre-qualify.
 Once I have your attention, I will then pre-qualify you to determine if it makes sense for me to spend my valuable time talking to you.